busekuz/Algorithms/README.md

 # Algorithms

 This repository is created for Istanbul Technical University's _Analysis of Algorithms I and II_ courses.
-The data structures and algorithms that are covered in lectures or homeworks are available.
+The data structures and algorithms that are covered in lectures/homeworks are implemented in C++.

 - Sorting Algorithms
   - [x] Bubble Sort